juju/docs/src/en/tutorial-client-basic.md

 Title: Basic client usage - tutorial
 TODO:  Warning: Ubuntu release versions hardcoded
-       Include 'Next steps' and link to planned tutorials (tutorial-bundles.md, tutorial-constraints.md)
+       Include links to planned tutorials (tutorial-bundles.md, tutorial-constraints.md)

 # Basic client usage - tutorial

-The goal of this tutorial is to give new Juju users a taste of what it's like to use the command line client.
+The goal of this tutorial is to give new Juju operators a solid introduction to the command line client.
+In so doing, several important concepts are introduced.
+It also discusses the use of command prefixes and aliases.
+Further reading suggestions are included at the end.

 ## Prerequisites